notatestuser/treeify/README.md

 node-treeify
 ============

 Converts a JS object into a nice, visible depth-indented tree for console printing.
+The output is similar to what you get with running the ```tree``` command on Unixy platforms.

 This:
 ```js